ffund/tcp-ip-essentials/lab1/1-2-reserve-and-login.md

 ![](1-jacks-status.png)

+> **Note**: If your request fails at this point, you should try again with a different aggregate.
+If you continue to get failed requests,
+>
-If your request fails at this point, you should try again with a different aggregate.
-(If you continue to get failed requests with multiple different aggregates, you may have a problem with your RSpec and you should double-check your work from Exercise 2.
-For example, if you put an IP address in the "Capacity" field instead of the "IP Address" field, your reservation request will fail.)
+> * You may have a problem with your RSpec and you should double-check your work from Exercise 2.
+(For example, if you put an IP address in the "Capacity" field instead of the "IP Address" field, your reservation request will fail.)
+If you can't find your mistake, ask an instructor for help.
+> * You may have failed to notice a system-wide maintenance window or outage - check the outage calendars referenced above.

 ### Exercise 4 - Log in to resources